li-zhengz/UnifyingTrussDesignSpace/README.md

 # UnifyingTrussDesignSpace
-This repository contains the generative modeling framework and code for constructing a unified design space for the use of inverse design with truss lattices as described in 'Unifying the design space of truss metamaterials by generative modeling'.
+This repository contains the generative modeling framework and code for constructing a unified design space for the use of inverse design with truss lattices as described in [Unifying the design space and optimizing linear and nonlinear truss metamaterials by generative modeling](https://www.nature.com/articles/s41467-023-42068-x).

 The corresponding dataset used in this work can be found under [ETH Zurich research colletion](https://doi.org/10.3929/ethz-b-000618078).